Narela: 18th century: Maratha era

+19th century: British raj

-In the mid-19th century, Narela was a tehsil and flourishing market town, and at 31.2 km was the nearest town to capital Delhi, and where people from neighbouring villages flocked to buy provisions and sell their agricultural produce and its Narela Mandi (agricultural market), a tradition which continues to date.
+In the mid-19th century uner the Company raj, Narela was a tehsil and flourishing market town, and at 31.2 km was the nearest town to capital Delhi, and where people from neighbouring villages flocked to buy provisions and sell their agricultural produce and its Narela Mandi (agricultural market), a tradition which continues to date.
 By the early 20th century, it was a municipal town and a Civil Hospital was established by the District Board in 1913.
 After the World War I in 1919, Narela was declared a notified area by Delhi administration, earmarked for future development.

 In 1860–61, the North-Western Provinces education system was abolished in Delhi, and Punjab education system was introduced with the opening of schools at Narela, Najafgarh, Mehrauli and their suburbs, several schools were opened here in the coming decades.
 The Hailey-Rifah-i-Am School was founded here in 1918, by Rifah-i-Am Society formed by local residents under the patronage of Lala Mussadi Lal, a noted social reformer.
 By 1920–1921, the society was running one middle school in Narela and two primary schools in Alipur and Kanjhawala and supported rural schools in Delhi Province.

+Fro 1919 to 1941, British raj developed the Narela Anaz Mandi grain market here.

+Dharani Road in Narela, was named in the aftermath of India's 1957 first war of independence.
+Ratna, a girl from Narela, who was married to Nahar Singh (6 April 1821 - 9 January 1858), the Jat king of princely state of Ballabgarh, who was hanged by British after the war for fighting against British colonial rule, returned to her parents in Narela and her parents give her the farm land where she built a house, temple and pond.
+The area later came to be known as Dhirani and then Dharani pond in her memory, where "dhi" means the "daughter" and "rani" means the "queen".

+Mussadi Lal Senior Secondary School, the first school in Narela was established by the Lala Mussadi Lal who arrived here in 1914 and started the school from 2 rooms, which has now evolved into a large school.

-Swami Omanand Saraswati, a local zamindar and numberdar of villages, founded of Kanya Gurukul in Narela by donating his 70 acres (280,000 m2) of land at village., Lala Panna Lal Mangal(Kundli Wale) Freedom Fighter and Congress leader with Mahatma Gandhi,has died a decade ago.
+Swami Omanand Saraswati (1911-2003), a local zamindar and numberdar of villages, founded Kanya Gurukul for girls in Narela by donating his 70 acres (280,000 m2) of land.

-Urban extension project

-The project area is bounded by the Delhi-Haryana border in the North, Western Yamuna Canal in the West, GT Karnal road in the East and Badli-Auchandi Marg in the South East.

-About 1000 ha land already acquired.
-More than 8000 residential flats of different categories have been constructed.
-About 1000 flats allotted to Delhi Police.
-About 900 plots of different sizes have been developed for alternative allotment/auction.
-Facility sites provided in Sector A7 & A8.
-IAMR complex of Planning Commission, GOI in a 16-acre plot in Sector A7 functional.
-200 bedded Raja Harish Chander Govt.
-Hospital in Sector A7 completed.
-Recreational club site has been proposed for development in sector A7.

-Land allotted for DTC terminal.
-Land allotted for Fire station.
-A Land for 80 m and 100 m roads from G.T.
-Karnal road (NH - 1) to Bawana industrial area has been acquired.
-Land proposed for National Science Park.
-Land for Integrated Freight Complex has been acquired.
+Lala Panna Lal Mangal (Kundli Wale), a prominent Indian Freedom Fighter and Congress party politician who worked with Mahatma Gandhi was also from Narela.

+1947 Partition of India

+After the 1947 Partition of India and Independence of India, Hindu Punjabi refugees who arrived from Pakistan, were settled at Narela Anaz Mandi and they were later given plots of land to build permanent homes at newly established Punjabi Colony.

+Geography

+The time zone in Narela (latitude.
+28.85° and longitude.
+77.1°) is India/Calcutta, with sunrise at 07:12 and Sunset at 17:30.